gdw-workshop/2018_GDW_Workshop/exercises/command-line-tutorial.md

 ### Step 7:  Viewing files
 Since you made all those files, why not look at what's inside?
 You could always double-click and open them in a text editor, but this would be boring.
 There are many ways to open them on the command line, a few are outlined below.
 Try what works best for you:
-Print the entire file to the screen (NOTE: Not recommended very large files)
+Print the entire file to the screen (NOTE: Not recommended for very large files)
 ```
 cat Desktop.txt
 ```